 Bulletproof musician uses MemberPress to power its course offerings, which include live group coaching sessions, private coaching, and self-paced courses.

 To get started, you’ll need to have a WordPress website set up.
 If you’re not yet at that stage, getting your website up and running is easy.
+Just check out this where to start with WordPress article.

 You'll also want to choose a theme for your site.
 One of our favorite things about WordPress is that there are so many great themes out there designed specifically for just about every kind of business.
 Get started by checking out this post: The 5 Best Music School WordPress Themes.